 The inaugural programme saw trainees Henrietta Ward and Philippa Stephenson curate exhibitions at the programme's first two partner museums: Home, Land and Sea at Manchester Art Gallery and Divine Bodies at Laing Art Gallery, respectively.

-Art Fund and Whitechapel Gallery: Careers in the Visual Arts courses
+Art Fund and Whitechapel Gallery: Practical Skills in Showing Art courses

 Artists' Film Biennial 2014: Curating Artists’ Film